FTB Penalty Relief – How to Request a Waiver or Abatement in California

 The FTB Charges Heavy Penalties—But You Might Not Have to Pay Them

-If you received a notice from the California Franchise Tax Board (FTB) assessing penalties for late filing, underpayment, or noncompliance, you may qualify for penalty relief—but only if you know how to request it.
+If you’re facing back taxes in California and recently received a notice from the Franchise Tax Board (FTB) assessing penalties for late filing, underpayment, or noncompliance, you may qualify for penalty relief—but only if you know how to request it.

 The FTB does not automatically remove penalties, and it does not offer the same “first-time abatement” program that the IRS does.
 However, California law does allow taxpayers to request penalty waivers based on reasonable cause, FTB errors, or administrative relief.